 TWSBI Micarta pens (now discontinued) use the same nib as the Vac 700 models but the nib is gold plated.
 Mark 1 pens had a Bock nib with Mark 2 models featuring a JoWo nib.
 Please refer to the notes in the Vac 700 section above regarding identification.

 The TWSBI Eco uses the same nib and feed as the Diamond mini, Classic and Vac Mini models.
-However, there is no interchangeable assembly like the Diamond mini so the nib and feed have to be pulled out of the body of the pen.
-Although the Eco models use the same nib and feed as the Diamond mini, the Eco does not have a collar like the Diamond mini so the nibs are not fully interchangeable.
+However, there is no removable assembly like the Diamond mini so the nib and feed have to be pulled out of the body of the pen instead of unscrewing and swapping over a complete nib/feed/collar assembly.
+Therefore, we cannot describe these nibs as fully interchangeable.
 If you want to fit a Diamond mini nib to a Eco or Eco T, the nib has to be removed from the collar together with the feed.
 This task is quite difficult and can often result in damage to the feed.
+Therefore, we do not recommend changing nibs on the Eco model unless you are experienced with minor pen repairs.

-Writing samples are 300 DPI and the paper is 8mm spacing
+Writing samples are 300 DPI and the paper is 8mm spacing.
+Note that the 1.5mm italic nib option is not available for all models.

 Recent Blog articles